ahmadfajar/vue-mdbootstrap-docs/src/docs/components/alert.md

 :::lead
-**BsAlert** is a component which provide contextual feedback message for typical user actions with the handful of available and flexible alert messages.
+**BsAlert** is a component that provides contextual feedback messages for typical user actions with the handful of available and flexible alert messages.
 With the right use of colors, they add some emotional weight to our information, ranging from a simple warning to critical system failure or from an operation success to neutral information.